OsioLabs/emphandbook/03benefits/03insurance.md

+We offer several forms of insurance for our employees: medical (health, dental, and vision), life, and disability.
+Health insurance is only available to full-time employees, while life and disability are available to all employees.

 # Health Insurance
 Lullabot Education's health insurance benefits are intended to protect you and your family from financial loss resulting from hospital, surgical, or other health-related expenses.
 Eligible employees may elect to begin health insurance benefits on the first day of employment.
+Note that only full-time employees are eligible for health insurance.

 *Note that this section specifically applies to U.S. employees.
 Danish employees already have state-provided health care.
 Extended health insurance for Danish employees can be provided if required.
 Contact the CEO to discuss extended options.*